UCCNetsoc/netsocadmin2/README.md

 * Server password reset functionality
 * Own domain name linking to WordPress installation
+* Slide upload page
+* And more

 ## Installation

+### For development environment, please look further below.

 **NOTE** if this is for production, use Portainer.
 It provides a `Recreate` button that can automatically pull the latest image and make a new container with the same settings